Battle of the Oranges, 2024, Ivrea, Italy

 Where is the Battle of the Oranges?

 The battle is in Ivrea, Piedmont, Italy.

-This year’s battle will be from 3 to 5 March, with Fat Thursday occurring on 28 February.
+This year’s battle was scheduled to be from 11 to 14 February 2024 with Fat Thursday occurring on 15 February.

 The nearest airport to Ivrea is in Turin.

-If you are looking for accommodation in Ivrea for the festival, visit our Hotel Booking Portal.
+If you are looking for accommodation in Ivrea for the festival, fill in the form below.